Volendam: Film

-FC Volendam is a football club based in Volendam, which has regularly played in the Dutch Eredivisie.
-FC Volendam promoted to the Eredivisie in 2022 after a 13 year stint in the Eerste Divisie).
+Volendam was a shooting location in Vikas Bahl's 2014 Bollywood film, Queen featuring Indian actress Kangana Ranaut.

 Music

-Volendam is also well known for its distinctive music, which is called Palingsound (literally "eel sound") in reference to Volendam's status as a fishing village.
+Volendam is also well known for its distinctive music, which is called Palingsound (literally "eel sound") because of Volendam's status as a fishing village.

-During the 1960s, the local group The Cats was a very popular group in the Netherlands and abroad.
+During the 1960s, the local group The Cats was popular in the Netherlands and abroad.

 Another band from Volendam was BZN, which became popular in the late 1960s and early 1970s.
 In 1995 BZN performed a duet with the ten-year-old Jan Smit, who quickly became a celebrity in his own right.

-The popular music groups 3JS and Nick & Simon are famously from Volendam, whose members have all participated in local musical performances through the years.
+The music groups 3JS and Nick & Simon are from Volendam, whose members have all participated in local musical performances through the years.